AlexaDeWit/purescript-text-encoding/README.markdown

 ## Installation

 ```
-bower install purescript-text-encoding
+spago install text-encoding
 ```

 This package relies on the `TextEncoder` and `TextDecoder` interfaces which are not yet supported everywhere.
-If you want to use `purescript-text-encoding` in such an environment, you will need to install a polyfill: `npm install text-encoding`.
+If you want to use `text-encoding` in such an environment, you will need to install a polyfill: `yarn add text-encoding`.

 ## Documentation